edyoshikun/edyoshikun.github.io/_pages/about.md

   - /about.html
 ---

-Eduardo 'Yoshi' Hirata is a PhD student at UC Santa Cruz developing new imaging technologies for neural imaging.
+Eduardo 'Yoshi' Hirata-Miyasaki is a PhD student at UC Santa Cruz developing new imaging technologies for neural imaging.
 He is part of the SaraLab were he is currently developing the 25 Multi-Focal Microscope for fast, live, and 3D recording of biological organisms.

 Eduardo moved to the Santa Cruz in 2014 and graduated with honors from UC Santa Cruz in Spring 2018 with a B.S.
 Bioengineering and a minor in electrical engineering.
 As an undergraduate, Eduardo was a recipient of two research awards ( Sara Mathews's Award and the Undergraduate Dean's Award).